vectordotdev/vector/website/docs/about/data-model/metric.md

 ## Description

-A `metric` event represents a numeric value.
-The types are heavily inspired by the StatsD and Prometheus models.
+A `metric` event represents a numerical operation to a time series.
+Operations offered are heavily inspired by the StatsD and Prometheus models, and determine the schema of the metric structure within Vector.

+When a metric event is sent to a sink the schema will be translated into the closest equivalent format of the sink protocol.

 ## Examples